Essential Storybook Addons for Design System Maintainers

 TypeScript interfaces diverge from argTypes definitions. |

 Enable @storybook/addon-docs type inference.
-Run npx storybook validate to surface interface drift. |
+Run npx storybook doctor to surface configuration issues. |

 Diagnostic CLI & Validation Workflow